-Heading Aim Actions and Outputs Measurables and Outcomes Timescale Project to review the verification processes for and the content of the clinic outcome pages on Choose a Fertility Clinic (CAFC).
-Reduced workload associated with production of CAFC pages (for both clinic and HFEA staff).
-Improved timeliness of data provided to prospective patients.
-Changes made without reducing usefulness or accuracy of published data.
-March 2015 To identify and articulate what quality means in the IVF sector, and what the characteristics are of centres that demonstrably deliver quality, so as to support and motivate service quality improvements.
-Project to create this intelligence through the development of a set of business intelligence reports to identify trends, inform and support centres, and provide information on quality to stakeholders.
+Heading Aim Actions and Outputs Measurables and Outcomes Timescale omes and research Information provision for researchers requesting access to Register data.
+Information for researchers provided within 90 calendar days of payment.
+Register information used to best effect, to promote understanding and facilitate good research, and ultimately patient benefit.
+Throughout year Using data in the register to improve outcomes To identify and articulate what quality means in the IVF sector, so as to support and motivate service quality improvements.
+Identifying quality factors through user research, and then using our data to drive up standards in clinics.
 Increased business intelligence about success factors and quality indicators.
 Information for the sector, supporting clinics to improve their success rates.
 Better informed commissioning, through provision of information to NICE and to those commissioning fertility services.
-March 2015
+Starting by March 2015 with majority of work in 2015/16